cfnz/muirwik/README.md

 A couple of [screenshots](https://github.com/cfnz/muirwik/wiki) have been added to the wiki page.

+## Material UI (or MUI) Version 5 notes
+Version 5 of MUI has some breaking changes.

+Version 0.10 or MUIRWIK has lots of breaking changes.

+A brief summary is as follows:
+* The move to Material UI version 5 (or MUI 5 as it is called now) created some breaking changes.
+* Since there was already breaking changes, took the opportunity to tidy things up resulting in more breaking changes.
+* The "m" prefix convention on components has gone.
+For example mCard is now card
+* The "M" prefix on Props and Enums has also gone, so MButtonColor is now ButtonColor
+* Some components that were in sub-packages have been moved out to the main components package for consistency
+* The parameter Convention has changed.
+The old MUIRWIK had very large function param lists with lots of defaults.
+This made it a bit hard in the IDE to see what was going on.
+It also made more work when creating the wrappers.
+Version 0.5 has gone to a much more limited set of params, with only required props and those props which are almost always used.
+Other props are accessible by attrs.*
+* Props are more type safe.
+By using property delegates as well getter and setters it is possible to type the Props and have them converted to the proper types when set.
+The old version relied on the function parameters to do the conversion in the wrapping function.
+Now all Props should have the correct type.

+This will cause some pain if upgrading from the old version.
+Some depreciated functions remain to help ease the conversion.

+Some thought was put into should the component names be capitalized like they are in JSX and Compose, however the decision was made to stick to lowercase letters for function names.
+This is more a Kotlin coding convention.
+In Compose, the composables are annotated and the IDE is then happy with the naming convention.
+In normal functions, the IDE (with default settings) complains about functions starting with an uppercase character.
+Another reason is all the reference applications seen seems to use lowercase names for function components.
+All the RBuilder functions seem to start with lowercase characters.
+So we have gone for lowercase function names by convention.

+Muirwik tries to be a more typesafe Kotlin wrapper to MUI rather than a straight copy of the JSX components of MUI.

 ## IR-Compiler
 At time of writing using the IR-Compiler with the [Kotlin Wrappers](https://github.com/JetBrains/kotlin-wrappers), particularly the  React Wrappers, has some [issues](https://kotlinlang.slack.com/archives/C0B8L3U69/p1585318146030900)